amansharma-dev/Activity_Lifecycle_Trace_Events_With_LogCat_Android_Github/README.md

 ## Introduction

-The purpose of this is app to show lifecycle events of the activity and i have trace it down in the locat command-line tool window using LogCat syntax with each event.
+The purpose of this is app to show lifecycle events of the activity and i have trace it down in the logcat command-line tool window using LogCat syntax with each event.

 ## Activity Lifecycle.